Pumps vs Platforms? First, let’s define a Pump and a Platform:

 Is a Thicker Sole Better?

 While a Platform has a thicker sole than a traditional Pump, that doesn’t necessarily mean it is more comfortable.
-Most often than not, platforms come in stiff, inflexible compounds making the platform harder on the sole of the foot every time one takes a step.
+Most often than not, platforms come in stiff, inflexible compounds making them harder on the sole of the foot with every step.
 This rigid motion of landing on the ball of the foot on compounds like wood and sturdy plastics impacts the foot and promotes foot fatigue the fastest.

-Sadly to say, it’s not about the thickness of the platform that makes a shoe comfortable; rather it’s about the materials and flexible abilities in which the shoe is built that makes it more comfortable and longer lasting to wear.
-A simple Pump with an extra thick, quality comfort footbed and flexible compounds that mold to the foot’s ergonomic movement can be more comfortable than a stiff and rigid Platform for this simple reason.
+Sadly to say, it’s not the thickness of the platform that makes a shoe comfortable.
+It’s the materials and flexible abilities in which the shoe is built that makes it more comfortable and longer lasting to wear.
+For this simple reason, a simple Pump with an extra thick, quality comfort footbed and flexible compounds that mold to the foot’s ergonomic movement can be more comfortable than a stiff and rigid Platform.

-But, should you consider purchasing platforms, for your comfort, choose shoes that have extra thick padding on the toe bed, which can help reduce the shock on the ball of the foot.
+Should you consider purchasing platforms for your comfort, choose shoes that have extra thick padding on the toe bed.
+This can help reduce the shock on the ball of the foot.
 And if you’d like to take it up a notch, find platforms with sole technology that contain a platform-spring-pad to help put a bounce on your step and avoid that abrupt shock on your feet like the traditional platforms.

 Which Style is Best for Foot Support?

 The less steep the slope of the shoe, the more supported the foot will be.
-For this reason a platform could be of help providing extra height while balancing and shifting the weight off the ball of the foot, providing a more stable fit.
-In comparison to a traditional Pump with the same heel height, the platform shoe will support the foot much longer because of its reduced decline and thus induce less strain on the arch and foot overall.
+For this reason a platform helps provide extra height while balancing and shifting the weight off the ball of the foot, providing a more stable fit.
+In comparison to a traditional Pump with the same heel height, the platform shoe supports the foot much longer because of its reduced decline.
+This induces less overall strain on the arch and foot.

-For Pumps select pumps with a shorter heel, or should you consider a taller high heel, think about a thicker heel as it will provide one with more support balance.
+For Pumps select those with a shorter heel.
+If you prefer a taller high heel, choose a thicker heel as it will provide more support balance.

 It depends on your preference.
-The Pump takes the cake when taking into consideration sole flexibility, and the Platform wins the battle when you put into account a declined slope for foot support.
+The Pump takes the cake when taking into consideration sole flexibility.
+The Platform wins the battle when you put into account a declined slope for foot support.
 You can marry style and comfortability with either by keeping in mind flexibility, shock absorbing compounds, and foot support.
-But if you ever had curiosity about what are the most comfortable high heels, think high heels with comfort technologies.
-They are all laboratory made, tested by scientists, and all have comfort properties for your pretty little feet.
+But if you ever had curiosity what are the most comfortable high heels, think high heels with comfort technologies.
+They are all laboratory made, tested by scientists, and have comfort properties for your pretty little feet.